-A: If you would like to modify your study procedures to replace in-person study visits with virtual/remote or phone options, these changes must be approved in advance by the IRB as an amendment to the approved study.
+A: If you would like to modify your study procedures to replace in-person study activities with virtual/remote or phone options--or replace virtual/remote with in-person options--these changes must be approved in advance by the IRB as an amendment to the approved study.

-- Physical/Social Distancing (move from in-person to remote data collection)
+- Physical/Social Distancing (move from in-person to remote data collection or vice versa)

-- Recruitment process change (move from in-person to remote)
+- Recruitment process change (move from in-person to remote or vice versa)

-- Consent process change (move from in-person to remote, written to oral, etc.)
+- Consent process change (move from in-person to remote, written to oral, or vice versa)